SeisComP3/seiscomp3/src/sed/apps/screloc/descriptions/screloc.rst

    # Define the locator algorithm to use
    reloc.locator = NonLinLoc

-   # Define a suffix to append to the publicID's of relocated
+   # Define a suffix appended to the publicID of the origin to be relocated
+   # to form the new publicID.
+   # This helps to identify pairs of origins before and after relocation.
+   # However, new publicIDs are unrelated to the time of creation.
-   # origins.
-If not defined, a new publicID will be generated
+   # If not defined, a new publicID will be generated automatically.
-   # automatically.
    reloc.originIDSuffix = "#relocated"

    ########################################################